 “To those trained in Explosive Ordinance Disposal, the last-resort tactic for defusing bombs is known as the Long Walk: a soldier dealing with the device up close, alone, with no margin for error.”
 Brian Castner served three tours of duty in the Middle East, two of them as the commander of an Explosive Ordinance Disposal unit in Iraq where he earned a Bronze Star.
 He speaks with candor about the excruciating trauma of war, the daily battles against a constant and unknown hidden danger, the likelihood of death around every corner, and finally his return home to his wife and family.
+Diagnosed

 When reading a Mary Roach book, always bring a strong stomach and a sense of humor.
 Grunt, Roach’s bestselling follow-up to Gulp, is filled with anecdotes about pretty much every aspect of military science that you can imagine.
-Inside you’ll find a chapter on failed shark repellents, another on surviving IEDs through science, one on stink bombs and weaponized odors, and another where the author offered herself up as a guinea pig to have
+Inside you’ll find a chapter on failed shark repellents, another on surviving IEDs through science, one on stink bombs and weaponized odors, and another where the author offered herself up as a guinea pig to have her sweat collected and analyzed.
+When covering the horrifying topics of amputations and urogenital wounds, she retains her humor while not being disrespectful

 In this ebook exclusive, we go back to Georgia in 1989.
 An officer is shot on a deserted road, and while local police have a suspect in custody, MP Jack Reacher is assigned the case.
 Newly assigned to his post the same day, this case will be a test for Reacher.
 The murdered officer, Army Lt.
 Colonel Caroline Crawford, is an up-and-coming young woman, a hotshot in military circles.
 Reacher wonders how he'll accomplish anything with the staff he's tasked to oversee, so he calls in Frances Neagley to assist his investigation.
+Reacher and Neagley will have to work with local Georgia police, the

 Robert Gates provides a thorough, no-holds-barred accounting of his 4 ½ years as Secretary of Defense – 2 years under George Bush and 2 ½ years under Barack Obama.
 I was most interested to read his thoughts about our current president and, potentially, a future president (Hilary Clinton).
 Although Gates and Obama had their differences, he describes Obama as “presidential,” a man of personal integrity with whom he developed a strong relationship, one in which they “largely saw eye to eye”.